You now can make secure payments online through Marketplace.

-Payments may be presented at the Cashier's Window in the Student Union on the 2nd Floor or mailed to Student Account Services, PO Box 2640, State University, AR 72467.
+Payments in cash or check may be presented at the Cashier's Window in the Student Union on the 2nd Floor or mailed to Treasurer's Office, PO Box 2640, State University, AR 72467.

 Deferments can be granted one semester at a time while you are enrolled as a regular student for at least a half-time course load.
 Acceptance requires a written request by the borrower and certification of your enrollment status by the registrar's office at your school.
 Complete the student deferment form and present it to the Treasurer's Office.

 To apply for this deferment, the individual MUST BE/HAVE BEEN searching for, but unable to find full-time employment (at least three consecutive months at 30 hours a week).
 You must complete a request for unemployment deferment form and attach a copy of registration with an employment office or a list of at least three places of employment you have approached within the past three months.
 The list must include the name of the firm, address, phone number, and contact person.

 Economic Hardship Deferment

 Contact the Treasurer's Office for more information about the economic hardship deferment.